 There are no arrangements for overnight stays.
 The road is safe when traveling at night.

-The whole area around Derawar was once well watered by the Ghaggar River (now called Hakra in Pakistan, also known in ancient Vedic times as the Sarasvati).
+The whole area around Derawar Fort was once well-watered by the Ghaggar River (now called Hakra in Pakistan, also known in ancient Vedic times as the Sarasvati).
 Over 500 kilometers of dry river there are more than 400 archeological sites, many dating back to the Indus Civilization.
-In the 18th century 12,000 people lived in y under the walls of a castle.
-Until 1960 Derawar was irrigated, but later, under a new international agreement, water from the Sutlej River was diverted to India and Derawar was abandoned.
+In the 18th century, 12,000 people lived under the walls of a castle.
+Until 1960 Derawar was irrigated, but later, under a new international agreement, water from the Sutlej River was diverted to India, and Derawar Fort was abandoned.

-This is one of the most impressive buildings in the area surpassing other Nawab palaces in architecture.
-The best time to visit the sunrise or sunset when it shines golden in the sunlight.
-About 45 kilometers from Ahmed Pur East (Dera Nawab Sahib), a total of about 2 hours from Bahawalpur.
-A highway leads here.
+This architectural marvel stands as one of the most impressive structures in the region, easily surpassing other Nawab palaces in terms of its grandeur.
+The best moments to experience its magnificence are during the golden hues of sunrise or sunset.
+Located approximately 45 kilometers away from Ahmed Pur East (Dera Nawab Sahib), the journey takes around 2 hours from Bahawalpur, and you’ll conveniently follow a well-paved highway to reach your destination.